rictic/wasm-pack/docs/src/prerequisites/considerations.md

 # nodejs

-Currently, `wasm-pack` generated npm modules require us to you have [fetch] polyfill in your node project.
+Currently, the npm modules that `wasm-pack` generates must have the [fetch] polyfill as a dependency.

-If there is a module from `wasm-pack build --target nodejs` you may encounter some errors regarding global `Headers`, `Request`, `Response` and `fetch` Web APIs.
+If you encounter errors regarding global `Headers`, `Request`, `Response` and `fetch` Web APIs not being defined in a module built with `wasm-pack build --target nodejs` you may need to make changes so that these values are defined.

 ## Common errors:

+Examples of this category of error:

 ```js
 ReqwestError(reqwest::Error { kind: Builder, source: "JsValue(ReferenceError: Headers is not defined